WHY PRINTED DRAWINGS STILL MATTER ON THE CONSTRUCTION SITE

 Many construction firms use colored paper to distinguish between different revisions of a drawing set.
 For example, the “Issued for Construction” (IFC) set might be printed on yellow paper, with subsequent revisions on green, blue, or pink.
 This straightforward, color-coded system provides an instant visual cue, making it easy for anyone on site to identify the most current plans.
 This low-tech solution effectively reduces confusion.
 It can prevent expensive errors that occur when a builder works from an old drawing.

-Built for the Toughest Conditions
+Built for Tough Conditions

 Modern printing isn’t limited to paper.
 For sites exposed to rain, mud, and rough handling, COPYTUFF ™ waterproof and tear-proof paper has become a necessity.